2005–06 Eastern Counties Football League

-The 2005–06 Eastern Counties Football League season was the 64th in the history of Eastern Counties Football League a football competition in England.
+The 2005–06 season was the 64th in the history of Eastern Counties Football League a football competition in England.

+Lowestoft Town were champions, winning their eleventh Eastern Counties Football League title, while Bury Town were promoted after ten seasons in the Eastern Counties Football League along with AFC Sudbury.

 Premier Division

 The Premier Division featured 19 clubs which competed in the division last season, along with three new clubs, promoted from Division One: